 - Burglary; and

-For extradition from Malaysia, the crime need not fall within the list of “extraditable crimes” in the First Schedule of the EA.
+For extradition from Malaysia, the crime need not fall within the definition of “extradition offence” explained earlier.

 Instead a person may be brought back to Singapore, to be dealt with by the proper authorities in accordance with Singapore law, so long as he/she is accused of or convicted of committing:

-- A seizable offence (an offence for which the police can make an arrest without a warrant); or
+- An arrestable offence (an offence for which the police can make an arrest without requiring a warrant); or

-- An offence punishable on conviction with imprisonment of at least 6 months under Malaysian law.
+- An offence punishable on conviction with at least 6 months’ imprisonment under Malaysian law.

-What Happens If an Accused Flees Singapore to a Country Which Singapore has Not Concluded an Extradition Treaty or Arrangement With?
+What Happens if an Accused Flees Singapore to a Country With Which Singapore Has Not Concluded an Extradition Treaty or Arrangement?